divviup/janus/docs/DEPLOYING.md

 connection information in any of the ways supported by `sqlx` (see its documentation).

+Note that migrations _must_ be applied using `sqlx` as Janus will fail to start if it cannot locate a `_sqlx_migrations` table to determine whether it supports the current schema version.

 For simple or experimental deployments where the complexity of `sqlx` is not warranted, it is possible to create a single schema file by concatenating the `.up.sql` scripts, in order, and applying this schema to the database.
 When